smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 14 - The Hungry Dark.md

 "But after..."
 The Queen's expression softened slightly.
 "After, when they brought him to me, I tried.
 I raised him for a year.
 Held him.
 Fed him.
 Sang to him."

 "Sang to him," Thalia repeated softly.
 Recognition in her voice.

-"Yes."
-The Queen looked at her.
-"You heard it, didn't you?
-In the labyrinth."

 "The lullaby.
 When the Minotaur..."
 Thalia stopped.
 "When it calmed.
 There was a sound.
 Like humming.
 I thought I imagined it."

 "You didn't."
 The Queen set the brooch down carefully.
 "He remembered.
-After all these years in the dark, he remembered his mother's voice."
+After all these years in the dark, he remembered his mother's song."

 Silence.
 Just the distant sounds of the palace at war with itself.